tyleragreen/tyleragreen-site/_posts/2016-10-11-graphing-transit-systems.md

 # What's next?

 `gtfs-graph` (the [GitHub project name](https://github.com/tyleragreen/gtfs-graph) for now &#8211; please help me come up with a better one!) is built to be system-agnostic.
-I have graph representations for <a href="https://gtfs-graph.herokuapp.com/rank/boston/" target="_blank">Boston</a> and <a href="https://gtfs-graph.herokuapp.com/rank/paris/" target="_blank">Paris</a> in addition to <a href="https://gtfs-graph.herokuapp.com/rank/nyc/" target="_blank">New York City</a>.
+I have graph representations for Boston and Paris in addition to New York City.
 While the GTFS standard allowed me to construct all three graphs in similar ways, there were still a few quirks, resulting mainly from how the <a href="https://twitter.com/greent_tyler/status/782766567155130368" target="_blank">different systems represent sub-stops</a> (parent/child or northbound/southbound).

 Recently, I have been implementing centrality algorithms to see how the results varied from system to system.
 Paris' RATP heavy rail lines certainly look to have higher connectivity than Boston's hub-centric design, and I'm working to find the numbers to prove this.
 If I can indeed prove this, I'd like to use a genetic algorithm to efficiently enhance (add lines and stops) a system to match the connected-ness/centrality distribution/equity/whatever-metric-I-end-up-with of a higher quality system.

 After implementing Google's PageRank algorithm, I decided it is a poor model for transit. **The rankings currently displayed are a modified version of <a href="https://en.wikipedia.org/wiki/Closeness_centrality" target="_blank">closeness centrality</a>**.
 I really enjoyed <a href="http://www.sciencedirect.com/science/article/pii/S0375960108015867" target="_blank">this white paper</a> on a node importance algorithm and plan to implement this soon.
 It uses random walks to calculate the entropy of a given node after a given number of steps.

-I hope to have a much more detailed most on these metrics in the coming weeks!
-I would <a href="/#connect" target="_blank">love to hear</a> any thoughts or ideas you might have about any or all of this!
+I hope to have a much more detailed post on these metrics in the coming weeks!
+I would love to hear any thoughts or ideas you might have about any or all of this!

 Let's build awesome things to help transit, cities, and, most of all, people.